Using Fortanix Data Security Manager for MongoDB Encryption at Rest - Linux

 Perform the following steps to copy the app UUID from the Fortanix DSM:

-1. Click the Apps menu item in the DSM left navigation bar and click the app created in the Section 2.4: Creating an Application to go to the detailed view of the app.
+1. In the DSM left navigation panel, click the Apps menu item, and then click the app created in Section 2.4: Creating an Application to go to the detailed view of the app.

-2. From the top of the app’s page, copy the app UUID to be used in Section 2.6: Generating the Certificate as the value of Common Name (CN) to generate a Certificate Signing Request (CSR).
+2. From the top of the app’s page, click the copy icon next to the app UUID to copy it to use in Section 2.6: Generating the Certificate as the value of Common Name (CN) to generate a Certificate Signing Request (CSR).

 2.6 Generating the Certificate

-1. Change directory to SDKMS_Certs and generate a self-signed certificate using the following command:
+Change directory to SDKMS_Certs and run the following command to generate a self-signed certificate:

 openssl req -newkey rsa:2048 -nodes -keyout private.key -x509 -days 365 -out certificate.crt